 Does Diesel Go Bad and How Long Does It Last?

-If an emergency strikes, you will need fuel for things like your generator or your bug out vehicle.
+If an emergency strikes, you will need fuel for your generator or bug-out vehicle.

 Compared to gasoline storage, diesel fuel lasts much longer and is easier to store.

 However, just like gasoline, diesel fuel will go bad.
-With the right diesel storage methods though, you can make your diesel fuel last much longer.
+You can make your diesel fuel last much longer with the proper diesel storage methods.

 How Long Does Diesel Last?

-Depending on whom you ask, you’ll get a different answer as to how long diesel fuel can last.
+Depending on whom you ask, you’ll get a different answer about how long diesel fuel can last.

 This is because the lifespan of diesel fuel largely depends on the conditions.
-Diesel fuel stored in a cold area like Alaska is going to last longer than in sunny, humid Florida.
+Diesel stored in a cold area like Alaska will last longer than in sunny, humid Florida.

-The diesel fuel sold today is a lot different than the diesel fuel several decades ago.
-The old type of diesel fuel could last for years without problem.
+The diesel fuel sold today differs significantly from the diesel fuel several decades ago.
+The old type of diesel fuel could last for years without a problem.

-Today’s diesel fuel is actually ultra low sulfur diesel.
-Low sulfur means that emissions are lower, but also means that the fuel won’t last as long.
+Today’s diesel fuel is ultra low sulfur diesel.
+Low sulfur means that emissions are lower, but it also means that the fuel won’t last as long.

 You can expect today’s diesel fuel to last: